Lucretiel/MakePass/README.rst

 - Word set: 20k.
 Can be repaced with the 10k set.
 - Special character set: ``-_()/.,?!;:``.
 Should be accepted by most password filters.

 These default parameters produce passwords with an entropy of approximately 57.561 bits.
+Use the `-v` or `-e` flags to see a calculated entropy estimate given your parameters.

 Security Disclaimer
 -------------------